NiGereEpps/intro2netart/homework.md

 Watch [Aunauthorized Access](https://archive.org/details/UnauthorizedAccess).
 This doc is a gem! made in 1994 by Annaliza Savage, she traveled to 15 cities in four countries to record the stories of notorious hackers (&& hacker culture) in that era.
 Not the DIY home-brew tinkier sort of hacker (like the kind u meet at hack-a-thon or makerspace) but the "black hoodie" breaking into systems sort of hacker.
 Though illegal, this was a time before the "[Cyberwar](https://www.viceland.com/en_us/show/cyberwar)" era we're in now, most of these hackers weren't paid, they weren't after money, they did what they did either for political/activist reasons, or for the challenge, or sometimes just for fun.

 watch my [CSS Wed Design + Layout](https://youtu.be/9S0xxJhRI-E ) tutorial && complete the home-page redesign experiment.

+## day 6

+[Cyberpunk](https://archive.org/details/cyberpunk_201410): this 1990 doc by Marianne Trench about the cyberpunk culture is hella 90s (the aesthetic is to die for).
+Goes into all things cyberpunk from Virtual Reality to "cyber arts" to mind machines. some great interviews in this one, including William Gibson (author && father of cyberpunk), to Timothy Leary (the notorious LSD evangelist) to Jaron Lanier (VR pioneer turned digital rights advocate).
+Quite a gem.

+watch my WebVR [TBD] tutorial && compete the WebVR experiment.